-Symmetrical biraphid - Valves elliptical with rostrate to rostrate-apiculate apicies.
-Axial area narrow, expanded at the center to form a circular central area.
+Symmetrical biraphid - Valves elliptic with rostrate to rostrate-apiculate ends.
+The axial area is narrow.
 The raphe is filiform and straight to slightly undulate, with prominent, dilated external proximal raphe ends.
-Areolae from neighboring striae slightly offset, producing a quincunx pattern.
+Areolae are slightly offset from one another, producing decussate striae.

 Nitzschioid - Valves lanceolate to elliptic-lanceolate, with protracted apices.
 The raphe is distinct, positioned off center and contained within a canal.
 Costae are distinct and number 5-7 in 10 µm.

 Symmetrical biraphid - Valves elliptical with apices protracted in larger specimens.
 There is a rounded central nodule visible when focusing on the interior of the valve.
 Striae are radiate, punctate and of variable length.

 Diatoma vulgaris var. ehrenbergii